rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 What do you wish?
 Shall I come to you with a rod, or with love in a spirit of gentleness? ^0421

-It is actually reported that there is sexual immorality among you, and of a kind that is not tolerated even among pagans, for a man has his father’s wife. ^0501
+It is actually reported that there is sexual immorality among you, and of a kind that is not tolerated even among pagans, for a man has his father's wife. ^0501

 And you are arrogant!
 Ought you not rather to mourn?
 Let him who has done this be removed from among you. ^0502